iFransL/Thingy-91-Display/README.md

 # Adding a display to the Thingy:91

 The Thingy:91 is a great tool to test or prototype your cellular applications.
 Aldo the tool is great often I missed some application feedback when testing in the field.
 Sure I could connect the usb port or make use of the nRF52840 to make a bluetooth connection.
-Some times a display is just the easiest way to get some information quickly.
+But sometimes a display is just the easiest way to get some information quickly.

 [picture of the end solution]